jasonmayes/headless-chrome-nvidia-t4-gpu-support/README.md

-# Using headless Chrome on server side environments such as Google Cloud Platform or Google Colab for true client side browser emulation with NVIDIA T4 GPUs for Web AI or graphical workloads using WebGL or WebGPU.
+# Using headless Chrome on server side environments such as Google Cloud Platform or Google Colab for true client side browser emulation with NVIDIA server GPUs for Web AI or graphical workloads using WebGL or WebGPU.
 This repo focuses on the running of client side AI models (that is machine learning models that execute within a web browser environment like Chrome that are often using the GPU for acceleration) within a server side environment such as Google Colab or Google Cloud Platofrm (GCP) for the purpose of testing such workloads in a standardised replicable environment.

 It should be noted however that this solution could also be used to load and run any web page that needs to utilise GPU hardware with WebGL or WebGPU support.
 As such this write up also applies to people working in the web gaming and graphics industries.

-This repository compliments my easier to read blogpost writeup which you can find here: (COMING SOON)
+This repository compliments my easier to read blogpost writeup which you can find here: (COMING SOON) We have confirmed and tested this solution to work on the following NVIDIA Server GPUs:
+- NVIDIA T4
+- NVIDIA V100

 By running machine learning models client side you can gain super powers like privacy, lower latency, and significant cost savings vs executing in the cloud (Cloud AI).
 As of 2023 Google crossed over 1 billion downloads of their Web AI models and libraries - a historic milestone and a sign of how web developers and engineers are shifting to embrace AI in their next generation web apps to make some truly incredible solutions.